4 December, 2019

 Method

-1. Wash the apples and cut out the casing with a knife.
-Since the apple will be filled, do not cut a hole in it, but leave a base.
+2. Wash the apples and remove the insides with a knife and leave the casing.
+These will be used as casing for the apple filling, so do not cut a hole in it, but leave a base.

-2. Now fill the baked apple with walnuts, red jam and dried cranberries.
+3. Fill the baked apple with the walnuts, the red jam, and the dried cranberries.

-3. Place on a baking dish and bake at 200 degrees for 25 minutes.
+4. Place on a baking dish (where possible, avoid non-stick cookware) and bake for 25 minutes.

 Nutritional information